INTELLIGENT FLEET MANAGEMENT IN FORKLIFTS

 5. Mitigate risks

-All these aspects directly influence the return on investment of a machinery rental business, and in the case at hand, that of forklifts, too.
+All the aspects listed definitely influence the return on investment of a forklift rental business.

 Now that we know everything we can improve, surely the implementation of Intelligent Fleet Management is a little more justified.
 Here are some examples of telemetry data that we can easily know through intelligent fleet management and how these can help us improve the aforementioned aspects: